+The Parramatta Eels understand that our Club is more than an NRL footy team.
+It is a major part of the community in Sydney's west and we take that responsibility seriously.
 The players, staff and many of our supporters highly value the work they can do to assist those in need and help the community whenever possible.

 The Children’s Hospital at Westmead is the highly respected, largest paediatric centre in NSW, providing excellent care for children from NSW, Australia and across the Pacific Rim.